Import IPAWS Shapes

 11. Once you have added the shape to the map, you can edit the shape as needed

-12. When you are done editing your shape, and the shape is valid, click the Save Shape button at the top of the map screen to return to the IPAWS message form A gray, rectangular Save Shape button at the top of the map screen.
+12. When you are done editing your shape, and the shape is valid, click the Save Shape button at the top of the map screen to return to the IPAWS message form:The IPAWS map screen with the Save Shape button highlighted.

 Import a KML File